Top Reasons Life Insurance Won’t Pay Out in Canada

 To avoid this, it's a best practice to name primary and secondary beneficiaries.
 That way, you can be sure the money you're taking out to protect your loved ones does just that.

-Read your policy carefully to see what other exclusions may be in your agreement.
+Life insurance companies usually provide a list of things they won't cover called the "exclusion clause."
+Read your policy carefully to see what exclusions may be in your agreement.
 These might include:

 Should you be worried your life insurance claim won't get paid out?

-Short answer, no. If you're honest on your application and pay your premiums, you'll face no real issues when it comes time to make a claim.
+Short answer, you likely don’t need to be worried your life insurance claim won’t get paid out.
+If you're honest on your application and timely with your premium payments, you'll face no real issues when it comes time to make a claim.

 Both of these scenarios are unlikely.
 Here's why: